telicent-oss/shared-workflows/docs/maven.md

       auto-generation is configured on the repository
     - Generates a GitHub

+For the parallel build version of the workflow the steps are slightly different:

+1. A `cache-dependencies` job, this is the same as for the serial workflow
+2. A `detect-modules` job that:
+    - Configures Java and Maven
+    - Generates a JSON Output that is an array of the modules found in the repository
+3. A `build` job for each detected module that:
+    - Configures Java and Maven
+    - Optionally logs into DockerHub if configured to do so (see `USES_DOCKERHUB_IMAGES` in [workflow inputs](#workflow-inputs))
+    - Builds the module and its dependencies with `mvn install -DskipTests -am -pl :module`
+    - Tests the module with `mvn install -pl :module`
+4. A `scan-and-publish` job that:
+    - Configures Java and Maven
+    - Does a quick Maven build (`mvn install -DskipTests`) since this job is dependent on the `build` jobs being successful which has built and verified each individual module
+    - Scans the project for high/critical severity vulnerabilities attaching reports to the build vulnerabilities with `trivy`
+    - Adds the detected Maven project version (value of `project.version`) to the job outputs
+    - Optionally deploys `SNAPSHOT`s if the build is a `SNAPSHOT` and it's on the `MAIN_BRANCH`, and `PUBLISH_SNAPSHOTS` is configured appropriately, i.e. `mvn deploy -DskipTests`, tests are skipped as this step only runs if the earlier full build was successful
+5. A `github-release` job that is the same as the serial build

 Note that many aspects of the above may be configured via [workflow inputs](#workflow-inputs).

+### Choosing the Serial vs Parallel Builds

+They key motivator for whether to use the serial or parallel build is how long your build takes.
+For shorter builds (10-15 minutes) the serial build should be used as it is simpler.
+However, for longer builds the parallel build should be used as this can significantly improve CI/CD runtime as the observed runtime will be dictated by the slowest building module (typically the module with the most complex/largest number of tests).

+Additionally if your build has some tests that can experience transient failures, e.g. due to timing or container setup issues, then you may benefit from using the parallel build as in the event of a failure you can restart just the failing module build and not the entire build.

 ## Simple Usage Example